stylesuxx/ATlib/README.md

 ## Examples

-A minimal example can be found in [/examples](/examples) directory.
+Some examples can be found in the [/examples](/examples) directory.
 Refer to the library itself to see many AT commands in action already (e.g sending commands, checking responses).
 See below for a minimal texting application:

 ```python
 #!/bin/python